-- What is the proper drop length?
-Typically 8″ but can be longer for more formal settings (source: Better Homes & Gardens).
+- What is the proper drop length of a tablecloth?
+Typically 8″ but can be longer for more formal settings.

-- How To Measure For A Round Tablecloth: From sew4home.com.
+- How To Measure For A Round Table: A top-notch guide from sew4home.com.

-First published October 6, 2010 and moved to this page for better organization
+First published on October 6, 2010, and moved to this page for better organization.

 General Directions